sirnuke/soup-kitchen-love/documentation/design.md

 * List of all objects.
 * List of all pawns.
 * Implements converting to/from savable string data.
-* Implements code for drawing the map.
+* Does not implement drawing.
 * Does not interact with the user interface.

 ### Coordinate